-2016 Annual General Meeting Details
+2017 Annual General Meeting Details

-Date: Thursday, May 12, 2016 Time: 5:00 p.m., Swiss Time Place: Lorzensaal Cham, Dorfplatz 3, CH-6330 Cham, Switzerland Record Date: April 25, 2016 Voting: Shareholders registered in our share register on the record date have the right to attend the 2016 Annual General Meeting and vote their shares.
-Such shareholders may designate proxies to vote their shares by submitting their proxy electronically over the Internet, or, if they request that the proxy materials be mailed to them, by completing, signing and returning the proxy card enclosed with those materials.
+Date: Thursday, May 11, 2017 Time: 7:30 p.m., Swiss time Place: Parkhotel Zug, Industriestrasse 14, CH-6304 Zug, Switzerland Record Date: April 24, 2017 Voting: Shareholders registered in our share register on the record date have the right to attend the 2017 Annual General Meeting and vote their shares.
+Such shareholders may designate proxies to vote their shares by submitting their proxy electronically over the internet, or, if they request that the proxy materials be mailed to them, by completing, signing and returning the proxy card enclosed with those materials.
 Please review the voting instructions in the proxy statement for each of these methods.
-Shareholders who hold their shares in the name of a bank, broker or other nominee should follow the instructions provided by their bank, broker or nominee for voting their shares, including whether they may submit voting instructions by mail, telephone or over the Internet.
-Shareholders who wish to attend and vote at the meeting in person are required to present either the Notice of Internet Availability of Proxy Materials, or any proxy card that is sent to them, or, if they hold their shares in the name of a bank, broker or other nominee, a legal proxy issued by their bank, broker or other nominee in their name, each with proof of identification.
-Materials: Our proxy statement and 2015 Annual Report are available at: http://www.deepwater.com/investor-relations/financial-reports.
+Shareholders who hold their shares in the name of a bank, broker or other nominee should follow the instructions provided by their bank, broker or nominee for voting their shares, including whether they may submit voting instructions by mail, telephone or over the internet.
+Materials: Our proxy statement and 2016 Annual Report are available at: www.deepwater.com by selecting Financial Reports/Annual and Quarterly Reports in the dropdown of the Investors' section.